great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 ### Viewing your Expectations in Data Docs

-Once the Profiler is done executing it will open up Data Docs in your browser automatically.
+Once the Profiler is done executing it will open up <TechnicalTag relative="../../" tag="data_docs" text="Data Docs" /> in your browser automatically.

-Data Docs translate Expectations, Validation Results, and other metadata into clean, human-readable documentation.
+Data Docs translate Expectations, <TechnicalTag relative="../../" tag="validation_result" text="Validation Results" />, and other metadata into clean, human-readable documentation.
 Automatically compiling your data documentation from your data tests in the form of Data Docs guarantees that your documentation will never go stale.
 Feel free to take a moment to browse through the Expectations that the Profiler put together from the data that we provided it.

 In particular, take a look at the Expectations that were created for the `passenger_count` field.
 These are the rules that we will be comparing the February data against when we validate it in step four of this tutorial.